 What If a Mezuzah Falls and You Didn't Notice?
 The Halacha You Need to Know

-When a mezuzah falls off the doorpost, whether you noticed immediately or only discovered it days later, the halacha is clear: you are obligated to replace it as soon as you become aware.
-Fallen mezuzah halacha does not impose a retroactive penalty for the time the doorpost was bare, provided the absence was unintentional.
-The Rambam (Hilchos Mezuzah 5:4) teaches that one is obligated in the mitzvah of mezuzah all the days of one's life, and the absence of one is a continuous gap in that mitzvah, but a gap caused by accident, not negligence.
-The practical step is simple: as soon as you notice the mezuzah has fallen, replace it or have it checked and re-affixed the same day.
+When a mezuzah falls off the doorpost, whether you noticed immediately or only discovered it days later, the practical halacha is clear: you should restore a kosher mezuzah to the doorway as soon as you become aware.
+Classical sources focus on the present obligation to have the mezuzah properly affixed, rather than on framing the earlier unknowing absence as a separate retroactive penalty.
+The practical step is simple: as soon as you notice the mezuzah has fallen, replace it or have it checked and re-affixed as soon as possible.
 If you are unsure whether your mezuzos are properly mounted and secure right now, reach out to us at Kosher Mezuzah for guidance on proper affixing and reliable scrolls.

 The Halachic Basis: Why Proper Affixing Is Essential

 The Gemara in Menachos (32b) records a ruling from Rav Yehuda in the name of Shmuel: if a mezuzah was hung on a staff rather than fixed to the doorpost, it is invalid.
-Rashi explains that the Torah's command to 'write them on the doorposts' requires the mezuzah to be firmly fixed in place, not left dangling.
-The Rambam (Hilchos Mezuzah 5:8) codifies this: the mezuzah must be affixed, genuinely attached to the doorpost, not merely resting or hanging.
+Rashi explains that the Torah's command to place the mezuzah on the doorposts requires it to be firmly fixed in place, not left dangling.
+The Rambam codifies this as well: the mezuzah must be genuinely attached to the doorpost, not merely resting or hanging.
 This requirement of kevius (fixedness) is not a minor technical point.
 It reflects the fundamental nature of the mitzvah, which is that these portions of Torah should be a permanent part of the doorpost of the Jewish home.
 A scroll that has fallen is no longer fulfilling the mitzvah at all, regardless of how beautiful or kosher the klaf (parchment scroll) may be.

 What to Do When a Mezuzah Falls: Practical Steps